-The Copyright and Intellectual Property Policy provides guidance regarding the use and creation of intellectual property at Northern Essex Community College.
+The College’s Copyright and Intellectual Property Policy provides guidance regarding the use and creation of intellectual property at Northern Essex Community College.
 It is the responsibility of all faculty, staff, students and anyone using the facilities or resources of Northern Essex Community College to read, understand and follow this policy.
 Any person with questions regarding the application or meaning of this policy should seek clarification from the Chief Academic Officer.
-Read the full policy.

-Course reserves is an academic library’s special collection of materials placed on reserve by instructors, in order to make required course reading available to a large number of students and to ensure that students have equal access to required readings.
+Course reserves are an academic library’s collection of materials placed on reserve by instructors in order to make required course reading available to a large number of students, and to ensure that students have equal access to required readings.
 All materials placed on course reserve are solely for the non-commercial, educational use of students at NECC.

 Circulation of Course Reserves

-Reserve materials, available at the library circulation desk, circulate for short periods: two hours, six hours, 24 hours, , or seven days.
+Reserve materials circulate for short periods: two hours, six hours, 24 hours, two days, or seven days.
 The loan period is determined by the instructor.
-To check out a reserve item, students need a current, valid NECC library card.

 Course Reserves Items